A Guest Post by Laura Charon from Beyond Megapixels.

 Evaluative Metering (on Canon cameras), or Evaluative/Matrix Metering (on Nikon cameras) – This is the “default” setting on most cameras.
 The camera sets the metering automatically to suit the scene and subject of the photograph.
 The entire scene within the camera’s viewfinder is utilized to assess the appropriate metering.
 This is the mode to use when you’re not sure which mode the scene will require.

-Partial Metering (on Canon cameras), or Spot Metering (on Nikon cameras) – This type of metering is helpful for photographing back-lit subjects.
-The metering is weighted according to the very center of the shot – a very small area of the frame.
+Partial Metering (on Canon cameras), or Spot Metering (on Nikon cameras) – This type of metering is helpful for photographing back-lit subjects or scenes with subjects small in the frame.
+The metering is weighted according to the very center of the shot – a very small part of the overall composition.
 Use this mode when you have a very specific area of the photograph that you wish the exposure to be based upon.

 Center-Weighted Average Metering (on Canon cameras), or Center-Weighted Metering (on Nikon cameras) – This metering setting gives priority to the center portion of the photograph, but also takes the surrounding portions of the shot into consideration.
 Basically, this is somewhere in between Evaluative and Partial Metering.
 Use this setting when the subject is in the center of the photograph and exposed correctly, so that the subject is not affected by the exposure of the background.